• Skip to main content

 We discuss the importance of gratitude and how simple acts can change the way you feel, where confidence comes from, the specific routines and habits you can use to counter anxiety, the recipe for building resilience, a productivity routine that works, the small steps that strengthen your relationship with your partner, and so much more.

-Available now on: YouTube | Apple Podcasts | Spotify | Transcript
+Listen and Learn: Apple Podcasts | Spotify | Transcript

 Pasricha is the author of seven books that collectively have sold over 2 million copies and spent over 200 weeks on bestseller lists, including The Happiness Equation and Two-Minute Mornings.
 His first TED talk, “The 3 A’s of Awesome,” is ranked as one of the 10 Most Inspiring of all time, and he also hosts a podcast called 3 Books, where he uncovers the 1,000 most formative books in the world.

-Neil previously appeared on Episode 72 of the The Knowledge Project, one of the show’s most downloaded conversations to date.
+Neil previously appeared on Episode 72 of The Knowledge Project, one of the show’s most downloaded conversations to date.
 His latest book is Our Book of Awesome.

 Here are a few highlights from our conversation: